manny-glez/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+    Answer: The useRouteMatch hook is used to match the current URL similarly to how Route would.

 1. How would you explain form validation to someone who has never programmed before?
+    Answer: Form validation is making sure that all the thing that a user inputs in a form are valid.
+If not the form is not submittable.

 1. In 1-2 sentences, define end to end testing.
+    Answer: End to end testing is testing your software by using it from end to end, as a real user would.

 ## Instructions